 A/B testing is a way to compare two different versions of a website, or an element on the website, to see which version performs the best.
-It is a useful way to make informed decisions about a site’s design.
+It is a useful way to make informed decisions about a site’s design, especially for things like choosing a feature image and optimizing images.
 Although this concept is not unique to WordPress, there are some tools that make it super easy when working with the CMS.

 Before we get into the different types of A/B tests and how to actually start one, here are some key terms to know: